 Holme-on-Spalding-Moor to Bubwith

 The trail starts to the West of Market Weighton on the A164 at Gallymore and runs for 9 miles to Bubwith.
 Passing through the agricultural landscape of Howdenshire it is virtually straight and flat.
 Some of the sections are wide open while the majority is made up of woody scrub which is in itself a valuable green corridor for wildlife, so help keep it this way and clean up after your dogs.
-It is full of interest and like the other trails is full with all manner of wild flowers, shrubs and trees.
+It is full of interest and like the other trails is full of all manner of wild flowers, shrubs and trees.

 Car parking is available at Bubwith Highfields, Lincoln Flatts and Harswell Station.
 This trail can be wet and muddy in winter months so be prepared.

-Howdenshire Rail Trail (map) (pdf 19.6mb)
+Howdenshire Rail Trail (map) (PDF 19.6mb)

 Beverley to Market Weighton Rail Trail (Hudson Way)